graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 ```

 to determine an updated position for the beam centre - ideally the
-shift that this calculates should be small if the beamline is well
+shift that this calculates should be small if the beamline is well-calibrated
-calibrated - if it is a couple of mm or more it may be worth
+- if it is a couple of mm or more it may be worth
 discussing this with the beamline staff!
 Running the reciprocal
 lattice viewer with the optimised experiment output: